 An autism spectrum disorder (ASD) is a lifelong developmental disorder, including autism and Asperger syndrome.
-People with an ASD experience three main areas of difficulty, known as the 'triad of impairments'.

 - have sensory issues: a person may be hyper- or hypo-sensitive to stimuli such as sound, touch, pain and lights.
 Check with your patient or their carer.

 - be resistant to change in routine, and therefore find it difficult to cope with new or unfamiliar situations, environments and people

 - exhibit repetitive behaviour, which can be a way of coping with stress or sensory issues